 The departing organization leaves the ‘mothership’ lock, stock and barrel.
-In some instances, there’s a period of grace where it can buy services and access to systems from the parent company, but the times scales and terms are rarely generous.
+In some instances, there’s a period of grace where it can buy services and access to systems from the parent company.
+But, normally the times scales and terms are rarely generous.

-Almost immediately, there needs to be a fully functioning payroll solution in every country where there is workforce to the paid.
+Almost immediately, there needs to be a fully functioning payroll solution in every country where there are people needing to be paid.
 This is not only a moral expectation, it is a legal requirement also.